-Current regular users include Treasure Tots Pre-school, various clubs for sports including Badminton, Cyclists Touring Club, Tai Kwan Du, and Jujitsu.
-The Old Friends, the Womens Institute, A Different Dog and the Parish Council are regular users, and frequent users include the Colney+Boissy Twinning Association and Child Matters who provide first aid courses.
+Current regular users include Treasure Tots Pre-school, Bebes Tranquilos, Sport4Kids, various clubs for sports including Badminton, Cyclists Touring Club, Tai Kwan Du, and Jujitsu.
+The Old Friends, the Womens Institute and A Different Dog are regular users, and frequent users include the Colney+Boissy Twinning Association and Child Matters who provide first aid courses.
 The hall is used for a variety of events including private parties, quiz nights, and celebrations.

 The Main Hall, combined with the Community Room and the kitchen, make it an ideal venue for wedding receptions and large functions.